 Use your first hourly rate claim to create a fictitious patient record.
 In the example above, the name “Hourly rates” was used.
 On future hourly rate claims, search for “Hourly rates” and use that same record again.

 In the blue section of the claim, do not include regular patient demographics beyond the fictitious name “Hourly rates.”
-Follow the example in hte image above.
+Follow the example in the image above.

 Add the relevant hourly rate code for the service date you are billing: Q310, Q311, Q312 or Q313.
 Enter a separate claim line for each code being billed for that date.